plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     rb132 divprior.Rev

 {% comment %}
-This run took about 2 minutes on the cluster.
+This run took only a few second on the cluster.
 {% endcomment %}

-Open both _divpriorMAP.tre_ and _divtimeMAP.tre_ and make the node bars equal the 95% HPD intervals in each.
+:large_blue_diamond: Open both _divpriorMAP.tre_ and _divtimeMAP.tre_ and make the node bars equal the 95% HPD intervals in each.

 > :thinking: Does the data contain information about substitution rates?